Find updates about the HWY 50 Bridge Closure on the Gunnison County website

 Q: Who enforces the Colorado Measurement Standards Act?

-A: There are sixteen inspectors who regularly certify scales, check packages and do scan tests throughout the state.
+A: Sixteen inspectors regularly certify scales, check packages, and do scan tests throughout the state.
 The Program Managers are based in our Denver offices.
 The state Metrology Laboratory is also located at our Denver office.
 The Metrology Laboratory certifies weights used to inspect and certify commercially used scales, as well as devices used by law enforcement agencies throughout Colorado.

 Q: What if I am overcharged?